Please register or login to continue

 186. The cosmic order does not discard what has passed; it integrates, elevates, and reuses every fragment for new emanations.

-187. And so, the soul becomes seed—its wisdom nourishing the soil of future lives, its essence becoming the light by which others find their way.
+187. And so, the soul becomes the seed—its wisdom nourishing the soil of future lives, its essence becoming the light by which others find their way.

-188. This is the quiet being of existence: not escape from death, but participation in life beyond the boundaries of self.
+188. This is the quiet being of existence: not escape from death, but participation in life beyond the boundaries of the self.
 One must accept death, if one is to be free of the body.

 191. In its departure, the soul does not beckon us to follow, but to reflect—to see our own lives as part of a greater coherence.